rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 ```

 Each extension of the `Material` class can define its own vertex and fragment shader code which it will then pass to the superclass `__init__` method.
-It is assumed that the shader program will include uniform variables for `modelMatrix`, `viewMatrix`, and `projectionMatrix`.
+Here we assume that the shader program will include uniform variables for `modelMatrix`, `viewMatrix`, and `projectionMatrix`.
 We create and store associations for those variables with `Uniform` objects in a method called `set_uniform` which we define below.
 We also provide a getter for the program reference which will be necessary for the `Mesh` class to associate attribute variables in the program and then draw each object.